Please enter your email in order to download this publication.

 “Today’s discussion is about making our leaders better at coaching,” the CHRO replied.
 “Our last conversation was about increasing everyone’s engagement.
 These are each important for our success.”

-“I’m sure that they’re each important but it’s not obvious how all of these initiative fit together.
+“I’m sure that they’re each important but it’s not obvious how all of these initiatives fit together.
 When it comes to talent I want to know what capabilities we need to win, how do we get a deep bench of high performing talent and what’s HR’s plan to make this happen?
 Does this piece of work answer any of those questions?”

 Similar conversations occur far too frequently in boardrooms across the corporate world.
 They start with a well-intentioned CHRO or talent leader who’s committed to advancing an aggressive talent agenda.
 That leader creates new talent initiatives for the company and advances them in rapid fire succession.